enthusiasticgeek/libjson-examples/README.md

     ./json_test1
     ./json_test2

+3.Execute as follows in two different terminals to see how tcp server and tcp client interact using JSON RPC.

+    ./json_server  #terminal/tab 1
+    ./json_client  #terminal/tab 2

-3.To remove binaries run the following from the terminal.
+4.To remove binaries run the following from the terminal.

     make clean